Want to start battery metals investing? Here’s a quick guide to lithium, cobalt, graphite, vanadium and manganese.

 Battery metals investing: Lithium

 A silver-white metal, lithium is the lightest metal and the least-dense solid element.
-It has skyrocketed in popularity in recent years due to its role in lithium-ion batteries, which are used in major electronic devices like cell phones, laptops and of course EVs.
+It has skyrocketed in popularity in recent years due to its role in lithium-ion batteries, which are used in major electronic devices like cell phones, laptops and of course electric vehicles.

 Despite being difficult to follow in terms of pricing, interest in lithium has been steadily picking up.
 Experts in the space have highlighted the automotive sector as a major driving force for demand as the EV movement continues to propel forward.

-Dominant names in the lithium space include Sociedad Química y Minera (NYSE:SQM), Albemarle (NYSE:ALB) and FMC (NYSE:FMC).
-China is also a rising force in lithium production, and outside the major producers smaller exploration companies have been coming forward to attempt to meet demand.
+China is a rising force in lithium production, and outside the major producers smaller exploration companies have been coming forward to attempt to meet demand.
+Dominant names in the lithium space outside the Asian country include mining companies Sociedad Química y Minera (NYSE:SQM) and Albemarle (NYSE:ALB).

 Battery metals investing: Cobalt

-Cobalt has also risen in popularity lately due to its role in lithium-ion batteries.
-Aside from that use, this hard-silver gray metal is used in alloys for jet engines and turbines along with magnetic steels.
+Cobalt, which is mostly mined as a by-product of copper and nickel, has also risen in popularity lately due to its role in lithium-ion batteries.
+Aside from that use, this hard, silver-gray metal is used in alloys for jet engines and turbines along with magnetic steels.

 The biggest contributor to cobalt supply is the Democratic Republic of Congo (DRC).
 It houses an area known as the Copperbelt that holds one-third of global cobalt reserves.
-2017 saw the DRC produce 64,000 MT of cobalt, with Russia following in second with 5,600 MT; Australia and Canada took the third and fourth spots, respectively.
+2018 saw the DRC produce 90,000 metric tons (MT) of cobalt, with Russia following in second with 5,900 MT; Cuba and Australia took the third and fourth spots, respectively.

 Battery metals investing: Graphite